inmindos/thinking-flaws/Well-traveled road effect.md

     "cbias-known-things-better"
   ]
 source: "https://en.wikipedia.org/wiki/Well_travelled_road_effect"
-excerpt: "Tendency to think that traveling to an unfamiliar place has taken longer - but an equal time journey in very familiar route would feel shorter."
+excerpt: "Tendency to think that travelling to an unfamiliar place has taken longer - but an equal time journey in very familiar route would feel shorter."
 ---

- Tendency to think that traveling to an unfamiliar place has taken longer - but an equal time journey in very familiar route would feel shorter.
+ Tendency to think that travelling to an unfamiliar place has taken longer - but an equal time journey in very familiar route would feel shorter.

 ### Cause